Click here to listen to a reading of this blog:

 The Thyroid Connection

-As the main purpose of thyroid hormones, produced by the thyroid gland, is to ensure the metabolism is running properly, people with an underactive thyroid or hypothyroidism (and often not optimally treated) may have symptoms associated with a slow metabolism, such as cold intolerance.
+As the main purpose of thyroid hormones is to run the metabolism, people with an underactive thyroid or hypothyroidism (and often not optimally treated) may have symptoms associated with a slow metabolism, such as cold intolerance.

-The thyroid gland has to be functioning properly (i.e. be producing the correct amount of thyroid hormones) to burn calories in the body to create heat and fuel.
+The thyroid gland has to be functioning properly to burn calories and create heat and fuel.
 This is your metabolism.
 Creating heat and fuel is obviously very important, in particular for your body heat and energy level.

-The hypothalamus regulates our body temperature such as heat production and cooling down.
-It does this by speaking to the pituitary gland which in turn tells the thyroid gland (via TSH) to increase or decrease the the amount of thyroid hormones it is producing, which manage our metabolism.
-As we know, the two main hormones your thyroid produces, T3 and T4, are important in this process.
+The hypothalamus, located in the brain, regulates our body temperature by speaking to the pituitary gland, which in turn tells the thyroid gland (via TSH) to increase or decrease the amount of thyroid hormones it is producing, which manages our metabolism.
+The two main hormones your thyroid produces, T3 and T4, are important in this process.

 Feeling cold intolerance increases your body’s need for more thyroid hormones, which can make you feel more hypothyroid.
 Which is why you may have increased hypothyroidism symptoms when exposed to the cold, such as fatigue and brain fog.